AI Spending Security

 - Never share keys in screenshots or logs

-# MCP Configuration - store key securely
+# MCP Configuration - store key securely (use your wallet of choice)

-export OPENNODE_API_KEY="your-key-here"
+export STRIKE_API_KEY="your-strike-key-here"

 export OPENNODE_ENVIRONMENT="production"